bredikhin/phoenix-postgresql-notify-listen-example/README.md

       "DELETE" -> Enum.filter(data,  &(&1.id !== id))
     end

-    Pgsub.Web.Endpoint.broadcast!(@topic, "todos", %{todos: updated_data})
+    PgsubWeb.Endpoint.broadcast!(@topic, "todos", %{todos: updated_data})

     {:noreply, {pid, ref, channel, updated_data}}
   end
 end
 ```
 Note that the module itself is just a `GenServer` holding all the records in
-its state and updating them whenever it gets a notification from the database.
+its state, updating them whenever it gets a notification from the database
-Also, `channel` here is, once again, a Postgres notification channel, not
+and broadcasting the updated data.
+Also, `channel` here is, once again, a
-related to Phoenix channels we're using to communicate between Elm and our
+Postgres notification channel, not related to Phoenix channels we're using
-server.
-Finally, don't forget to add a corresponding worker to the main
+to communicate between Elm and our server.
+Finally, don't forget to add a
-supervision tree in `lib/pgsub/application.ex`:
+corresponding worker to the main supervision tree in `lib/pgsub/application.ex`:
 ```
 worker(Pgsub.Notifications, ["todos_changes"], id: :todos_changes),
 ```